statamic/docs/content/collections/docs/collections.md

 ## Taxonomies

-In Statamic 3, [taxonomies](/taxonomies) are defined on the _collection level_, not the blueprint-level.
+[Taxonomies](/taxonomies) are defined on the _collection level_, not the blueprint-level.
 This enforces a tighter content-model, and reduces complexity when configuring blueprints.

 Let's imagine you have a **product** collection.
 Each entry is a product, and each product _has one or more_ categories.
 Thus set, no matter what blueprints you configure, each will have a **categories** field in the sidebar.
 You'll be able to access any categories on your entries with a `{{ categories }}` variable loop.